oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

    The following may be changed in the future:

-   - The API may be expanded (see :ref:`Possible API Extensions <possible-api-extensions>`).
+   - The API may be expanded.
 As a result, it may become incompatible with the previous versions.
    - :ref:`Limitations <limitations>` may be relaxed.
    - List of supported hardware, compilers and operating systems shown on :ref:`System Requirements <system-requirements>` may be expanded.